Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The original component is extended with visual styles for the parent node.

-When a node becomes a parent, having at least one child node placed inside, its visual style changes so that its label appears at the top and center.
-Also, the shape of the node becomes octagonal.
+When a node becomes a parent, having at least one child node placed inside, its visual style changes so that its label appears at the top and center, and the shape of the node becomes octagonal.

 <h3 id="extension-of-the-graphelementedge">Extension of the GraphElementEdge.ts</h3>

-This component is extended by the condition whether the end nodes of the edge are in a [parent-child relationship](#parent-child-or-child-parent-hierarchical-relationship-glossary).
+This component is augmented with a check to see if the end nodes of an edge are in a [parent-child relationship](#parent-child-or-child-parent-hierarchical-relationship-glossary).
 If so, an arrow-shaped [non-hierarchical](#non-hierarchical-relationships-glossary) edge between the parent and child nodes should not be created.

 <h3 id="extension-of-the-graphelementnode">Extension of the GraphElementNode.ts</h3>

 This component is extended with method `setHierarchicalInfo` which establishes a [hierarchical class](#hierarchical-class-glossary), a [hierarchical level](#hierarchical-level-glossary) and a pseudo-parent (see [visual group](#visual-group-glossary) for more information) of a node and updates `globalHierarchicalDepth` attribute if a node is opened at a new [hierarchical level](#hierarchical-level-glossary) lower than the [current hierarchical level](#current-hierarchical-level-glossary).

-<h3 id="extension-of-the-graphelementnode">Extension of the GraphElementNode.ts</h3>

-This component is extended with method `setHierarchicalInfo` which establishes a [hierarchical class](#hierarchical-class-glossary), a [hierarchical level](#hierarchical-level-glossary) and a pseudo-parent (see [visual group](#visual-group-glossary) for more information) of a group node and updates `globalHierarchicalDepth` attribute if a group node is opened at a new [hierarchical level](#hierarchical-level-glossary) lower than the [current hierarchical level](#current-hierarchical-level-glossary).

 <h3 id="extension-of-the-graphelementnodemixin">Extension of the GraphElementNodeMixin.ts</h3>

 By default (property of [Cytoscape](https://js.cytoscape.org/) library) selection of a child node triggers selection of its parent.

-Therefore, before selecting a node, it is necessary to make all its ancestor nodes unselectable, and after selecting a node, make the ancestor nodes selectable again.
+Therefore, before selecting a node, it is necessary to make all its ancestor nodes unselectable, and after selecting a node, make ancestor nodes selectable again.

-The [Cytoscape](https://js.cytoscape.org/) library uses the "parent" property of the element to visualize a [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary) hierarchy.
+The [Cytoscape](https://js.cytoscape.org/) library uses the "parent" property of an element to visualize the [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary) hierarchy.
 Therefore, when expanding a parent node from a child node, it is necessary to explicitly specify a parent for a Cytoscape element that represents a child node.

+<h3 id="extension-of-the-detailpanel">Extension of the DetailPanel.ts</h3>

+This component is extended to handle the case when a node is hidden.
+It might be the case that hidden node is the only child of the "pseudo-parent" node.
+In such case, pseudo-parent node is also hidden.

 <h3 id="extension-of-the-listpanel">Extension of the ListPanel.ts</h3>

 The original component is extended with the new method `groupManually` that handles manual grouping and special prohibited cases which can occur during manual grouping.

+Remove method is also extended to handle the case with a "pseudo-parent" node.

 <h3 id="extension-of-the-configuration">Extension of the Configuration.ts</h3>